serras/hinc/why.md

 Are you horrified?
 Maybe you are wondering whether I've cross the blurry line between sanity and madness?
 Keep reading!
 [Try it!](https://serras.github.io/hinc/index.html)

+Of course, I am not the first one to try this.
+[BuckleScript](https://bucklescript.github.io/) and [Reason](https://reasonml.github.io/) provide a JavaScript-like syntax for OCaml, another important functional language.
+Note however that their goal is also to compile to JavaScript, whereas in Haskell world we are well-served by GHCJS.

 ## No top-level matching on definitions

 Haskellers would usually not use `case` when writing `mapM`, relying instead on the implicit top-level matching in definitions: